henrikandersson4/SkiMore/README.md

 ### Intention

-This website is a `fictional website` and created as prject number one of Code Institute’s Full Stack Software Developer Course.
+This website is a `fictional website` and created as project number one of Code Institute’s Full Stack Software Developer Course.

-This website is created with the knowledge i gained from the `HTML` and `CSS` modules of the Course.
+This website is created with the knowledge I gained from the `HTML` and `CSS` modules of the Course.

 When planning what to do for this project.
 There where a few things i wanted to achive.